DB19222/DL2-group5-med-seg/blogpost.md

 In this section, the method of our proposed adaptation technique will be explained.
 First, we will explain the choices made when creating the module with the induced rotational bias.
 Secondly, we will specify the choices made regarding the efficient adaptation of the foundation model SegVol.

 ### Induced Patch Embedding Block
+For our experiments we have used a rotation equivariant steerable convolution in the ESCNN library.
+This steerable convolution is initialized with a kernel size and stride equal to the patch size which is 16.
+Further it is initalised using both a scalar in and out type.
+In addition there will be 1 input channel and 768 output channels, similar to the original patch embedding for the original adapter.
 (Also see demo ./demos/SO3_patchembedding.ipynb)

 ### Adaptation Techniques